Contact:

 • Low vibration levels (splitting) near sensitive neighboring structures

 In tunnel construction and special operations, also ensure ventilation, gas-free condition (for tanks), control of sparks, and fire protection.
 Occupational safety requirements must be followed; specific measures depend on the location and the hazard analysis.
+Integrating silica dust control, exclusion zones, and lifting plans into the method statement strengthens compliance and protects personnel.

 Connection to typical application areas